Dark nebula

 Dark clouds appear so because of sub-micrometre-sized dust particles, coated with frozen carbon monoxide and nitrogen, which effectively block the passage of light at visible wavelengths.
 Also present are molecular hydrogen, atomic helium, C^{18}O (CO with oxygen as the ^{18}O isotope), CS, NH_{3} (ammonia), H_{2}CO (formaldehyde), c-C_{3}H_{2} (cyclopropenylidene) and a molecular ion N_{2}H^{+} (diazenylium), all of which are relatively transparent.

 The form of such dark clouds is very irregular: they have no clearly defined outer boundaries and sometimes take on convoluted serpentine shapes.
 The closest and largest dark nebulae are visible to the naked eye, since they are the least obscured by stars in between Earth and the nebula, and because they have the largest angular size, appearing as dark patches against the brighter background of the Milky Way like the Coalsack Nebula and the Great Rift.
 These naked-eye objects are sometimes known as dark cloud constellations and take on a variety of names.

-In the inner molecular regions of dark nebulae, events such as the formation of stars and masers take place.
+In the central regions of dark nebulae and molecular clouds, events such as the formation of stars and maser emission take place.

 Complexes and constellations

-Along with molecular clouds, dark nebula make up molecular cloud complexes.
+Along with molecular clouds, dark nebulae make up molecular cloud complexes.

-Dark nebula form in the night sky apparent dark cloud constellations.
+Dark nebulae form part of dark cloud constellations, recognisable in the night sky with the naked eye.